leenathomas01/designing-for-failure/patterns/distributed-paranoia.md

 - Signal 2: Solar flux data confirms nominal ranges
 - Signal 3: Backup satellite channel reports stable heartbeat

 All three signals must remain nominal for 6+ continuous hours.
-If any signal drops below baseline even once, the timer resets.
+If quorum drops below the required threshold at any time, the timer resets.
 After 6 hours of unbroken confirmation, the system can resume normal operations.

 ## Pseudocode